 Pre-meeting at CODP Saxonwold

 - Wed 2 May 2018 18h00-20h00

 - Fri 11 – Tue 15 May 2018

 - A pre-meeting to go through the most important aspects of wildlife photography

-- 4 nights at the Baobab Hill Bush House on a full board basis
+- 4 nights / 5 days at the Baobab Hill Bush House

 - Morning and afternoon game drives & walks